macery12/M12Labs-Extensions/docs/creating-an-extension.md

 Without one the archive is unsigned, which is fine for local testing: a panel with a pinned signing root installs it only with an explicit typed acknowledgement, and such a package may declare neither hooks, nor queues, nor a permission marked dangerous.

+Only `build` permits that local-development mode. `publish` and `sync` refuse to write an unsigned official release, and the repository gate rejects any manifest-v3 registry entry whose archive or registry metadata lacks a valid, root-authorized signature.

 The signature covers the **canonical manifest**, not the archive's bytes — it ships inside the archive, so covering the archive hash would change the hash it just committed to.
 Nothing is lost: the manifest carries a sha256 for every file, and the panel installs only files the manifest lists, verifying each one.
 See `tools/signing.py`.

 Install the built archive in a development panel (example panel path `/var/www/m12labs`):